Shinn East

 Is Shinn East good for a special occasion?

-Shinn East can be considered for a sushi-focused occasion in New York City, but the verified information does not confirm details such as room size, seating style, or menu format.
-Confirm those details directly if the occasion has specific requirements.
+Shinn East can be considered for a sushi-focused occasion in New York City.
+If the occasion depends on room size, seating style, or menu format, confirm those details directly before booking.

 What should I wear to Shinn East?

-The verified dress code is casual.
-There is no need to plan around a formal dress requirement based on the available information.
+The dress code is casual.
+There is no need to plan around a formal dress requirement.